gtoubassi/simple-raycasting/README.md

 The second cause of distortion was that you want to take the distance not from the viewpoint of the camera, but to the plane of the camera.
-This is the cause of the cosine adjustment after the ray distance is traced.
+This is the cause of the cosine adjustment after the ray distance is computed.

 The third distortion I had was dumb.
 When I got the distance for a given strip, I just took that distance, divided by two, and used that as the